 The ACLU clients seeking to intervene in the state’s lawsuit include the ACLU of Oregon, on behalf of the patients and physicians among its approximately 11,000 members whose prescription records are contained within the PDMP and who object to the DEA accessing those records without a warrant.
 The ACLU also represents four patients and one physician who are using pseudonyms in the lawsuit to protect their privacy.
 Each of the patient-clients takes medications prescribed by their physicians that are appropriate for their medical conditions and are schedule II, III or IV drugs under the Controlled Substance Act.
 The physician-client specializes in internal medicine, geriatrics, and hospice care.

-The case is Oregon PDMP v.
-U.S. DEA in the U.S. District Court for the District of Oregon.
 The attorneys in the case are Ben Wizner and Nathan Wessler of the ACLU Speech, Privacy and Technology Project, and Kevin Díaz of the ACLU Foundation of Oregon.